avalonv/reCBZ/README.md

 **--resize** *WidthxHeight*
 default: don't resize
 default (without value)
-<ul>Rescale images to the specified resolution, using lanczos interpolation.
+<ul>Rescale images to the specified resolution, using Lanczos interpolation.
 Does its best to detect and preserve landscape images.</ul>

 <ul>Add <b>--noupscale</b> to disable upscaling, so images will only be downscaled (as long as they exceed value).</ul>